 Aytu BioPharma Inc is a specialty pharmaceutical company with a commercial portfolio of prescription therapeutics and consumer health products.
 The company's primary prescription products treat attention deficit hyperactivity disorder and other common pediatric conditions.
-It is building a complementary therapeutic development pipeline including a prospective treatment (AR101/enzastaurin) for vascular Ehlers-Danlos Syndrome, a rare genetic disease resulting in high morbidity and a significantly shortened lifespan.
-The company operates in two segments Rx Segment, consisting of prescription pharmaceutical products and Consumer Health segments of which the company generates maximum revenue from the Rx segment.
+It is building a complementary therapeutic development pipeline, including a prospective treatment (AR101/enzastaurin) for vascular Ehlers-Danlos Syndrome, a rare genetic disease resulting in high morbidity and a significantly shortened lifespan.
+The company operates one business segment consisting of various prescription pharmaceutical products sold through third parties.

 Market capitalization, or "market cap", is the aggregate market value of a company represented in a dollar amount.
 Since it represents the “market” value of a company, it is computed based on the current market price (CMP) of its shares and the total number of outstanding shares.